Neighbors 4 Neighbors' Surfside Building Collapse Victim Fund Helping Those In Need

 MIAMI (CBSMiami) – Call Neighbors 4 Neighbors at (305) 597-4404 or visit Neighbors4Neighbors.org/SurfsideFund if you want to help those affected by the Surfside condo collapse.

-Over the weekend, the nonprofit’s Surfside Building Collapse Victim Fund raised just over $36,000 – and the donations are still coming in.
+Over the weekend, the nonprofit’s Surfside Building Collapse Victim Fund raised just over $36,000.READ MORE: Florida Withdraws From Federal Pandemic Assistance Program

+With the donations still pouring in, that total is now up to $47,000.

 The fund’s goal will be to assist the victims in the long term with unforeseen costs and things not covered by insurance.